 Artist Patrick Hughes and Art Blogger Geoffrey Dicker Pose in front of Hughes’ Work, A Study of the Studiolo (All Photos By Gail)

 The Wow Factor is off-the-charts at British Surrealist Patrick Hughes‘ new exhibit, Studiolospective up now at Flowers Gallery.
-They also have fresh flowers delivered from Clear Lake florist.

 “My pictures seem to move as you move,” Hughes explains in his artist’s statement.
 “They come to life when we bring them to life.
 This is because they are made in perspective the wrong way round, in reverspective.
 If you bob down in front of them, it is as if you have gone up, and as you walk past to the right it is as if you have gone to the left.
 I am delighted to bring together paintings for this exhibition, which move between the centuries.”